 3. Stand Out

 When you first start brainstorming business names, your brain is likely to develop many ideas related to the services or products you offer.
 Before you settle on a name, be sure the terms you’re working with aren’t too similar to other businesses in your sector.
-Do some research online to find other businesses like yours, then choose a name that will set you apart from the crowd.
+Do some research online or even use a business name generator to find other businesses like yours, then choose a name that will set you apart from the crowd.
 You don’t want people confusing your restaurant, called Burger House, with the Burger Hut across town, for example.

 Google AdWords offers a keyword research tool that you can use to look into businesses that aren’t necessarily local to you.
 Use this resource to search for various combinations of words that people might use to find your business, and you’ll find out if other, similar searches might compete with the ideas you’re using.